 Knievel’s gamble pays off in spades.
-The two-person film crew captured all the drama of the jump, including Evans’ masterful tracking of the entire crash.
+The two-person film crew captures all the drama of the jump, including Evans’ masterful tracking of the entire crash.
 Had she reacted like the majority of spectators in attendance: covered her eyes, gasped with horror, ran away — this would be an entirely different story.
 ABC bought the rights to the footage, paying substantially more than if they had chosen to air the jump live.

 Any cemetery can run an ad in the newspaper, but cemeteries rarely see their name in print outside the obituaries.
 What salesmen and showmen alike know, is if you can stage a stunt that holds the public interest, you don’t need to buy newspaper ads.
 They’ll run your story for free — in the section that people read.
 So, just in time for Christmas, 1974, Mount Vernon — as a way to thank the good people of Sacramento — offers free funerals for anyone who dies between the 21st and 31st of December.
 If death strikes, you have but to call.
 This sincere, from-the-heart offer covers the cost of what would otherwise be a $475 funeral.
 No strings attached.
 Not included are the $100 – $350 plot, tax (you know what they say about death and taxes), clergyman, or hearse service over 20 miles.